VA

 3

-Forensics Science Colleges in Virginia
+Forensics Colleges in Virginia

-There are several factors which make the Old Dominion a leading state for forensics colleges.
+Several factors make the Old Dominion a leading state for forensics colleges.
 First, Virginia (VA) boasts one of the top forensics labs in the country: the FBI Laboratory.
 Located in a relatively rural region, the FBI’s first crime lab provides a wealth of services from leading professionals across all subfields, including crime scene documentation, technical hazards response, counterterrorism & forensic science research, firearms & toolmarks, questioned documents, and much more.
 Developed in 1932, this full-service lab employs over 500 forensics experts and special agents to solve crimes at home and abroad.

 So what can aspiring forensic scientists in Virginia expect to learn through competitive degree and certificate programs in the state?
 According to the American Academy of Forensic Sciences (AAFS), these professionals master a variety of skills and role-related responsibilities such as processing and documenting evidence methodically; performing scientific analysis on various types of evidence (e.g., bodily secretions, fibers, plants, drugs, footprints, soils, plastics, ballistics, etc); working closely with medical and legal personnel; keeping abreast of methodological and technological developments in the field; and providing expert testimony in court cases.
-In its career brochure entitled “So You Want to Be a Forensic Scientist,” AAFS adds that forensic scientists typically have at least a bachelor’s degree and there is a range of specialized subfields of study, including arson, bite marks, fingerprints, firearms, DNA, child abuse, toxicology, death investigation, digital evidence, and more.

 Quoted in the AAFS career brochure, Dr. Paul L. Kirk, one of the fathers of criminalistics, sums up how criminals inadvertently leave behind the clues which can put them behind bars: “Wherever [the criminal] steps, whatever he touches, whatever he leaves, even unconsciously, will serve as silent evidence against him.
-Not only his fingerprints or his footprints, but his hair, the fibers from his clothes, the glass he breaks, the tool mark he leaves, the paint he scratches, the blood or semen that he deposits or collects – all these and more bear mute witness against him.
+Not only his fingerprints or his footprints but his hair, the fibers from his clothes, the glass he breaks, the tool mark he leaves, the paint he scratches, the blood or semen that he deposits or collects—all these and more bear mute witness against him.
 This is evidence that does not forget.
 It is not confused by the excitement of the moment.
 It is not absent because human witnesses are.
 It is factual evidence.
 Physical evidence cannot be wrong; it cannot perjure itself; it cannot be wholly absent.
 Only its interpretation can err.
 Only human failure to find it, study and understand it, can diminish its value.”

 Read on to discover how and where to learn these crime-solving skills in Virginia, and find out more about the state’s employment outlook, the types of accredited forensics programs available, and professional certification for forensics professionals.